 - If you catch your puppy in the act, interrupt her immediately.
 You can make a noise, such as saying “OUTSIDE” or “WRONG”, but pay attention not to scare her.
 Then carry your dog to the designated toilet area and allow her to finish.
 Always praise and reward her after she’s eliminated.

 - Don’t punish your puppy for accidents, whether you catch her in the act or not.
 Remember, dogs don’t associate things that have happened in different moments in time, so punishment for something that occurred in the past is completely useless.
 Furthermore, scolding your puppy could make her afraid of you or of eliminating when you’re around.
 This will considerably increase the training period.
-According to Dr. Foster, physical corrections, the act of rubbing the puppy’s nose in the dirt, or leaving your puppy alone as punishment almost always bring bad results.
+Physical corrections, the act of rubbing the puppy’s nose in the dirt, or leaving your puppy alone as punishment almost always bring bad results.
 In fact, punishments can affect your relationship with your dog throughout her entire life.

 - Clean the dirty areas extremely well.
 A zone that smells of urine or feces is going to be soiled again, as the scent signals to your puppy that it’s OK to pee there.
 As previously stated, you can place the dirty rag you used to clean messes within the correct toilet area, to help your puppy identify it easier.
 For cleaning, use some specific products, such as Nature’s Miracle, or any other similar enzymatic cleaner, made specifically for this task.
 Use the producer’s instructions to be sure you obtain a perfectly clean spot.
 Just because you don’t notice the smell of urine, doesn’t mean your puppy won’t.
 Avoid cleaning substances that contain ammonia, because their scent is similar to urine and sends the wrong signals to your puppy.

 PATIENCE and DEDICATION are keywords when it comes to reducing the number of accidents.
 Supervise your puppy and keep her in a confined area to give her fewer opportunities to soil around the house.
 And, whenever she goes in the wrong place, clean up as quickly as possible, without making too big a deal out of it.